pola-rs/polars/docs/source/user-guide/expressions/categorical-data-and-enums.md

 When the categories are fixed and known up front, use `Enum`.
 When you don't know the categories or they are not fixed then you must use `Categorical`.
 In case your requirements change along the way you can always cast from one to the other.

-{{code_block('user-guide/concepts/data-types/categoricals','example',[])}}

-From the code block above you can see that the data type `Enum` requires the categories to be provided upfront, while the data type `Categorical` infers the categories at runtime.

 ## Data type `Enum`